lettre/lettre/README.md

 The tests require an open mail server listening locally on port 2525 and the `sendmail` command.

+## Code of conduct

+Anyone who interacts with Lettre in any space, including but not limited to this GitHub repository, must follow our [code of conduct](https://github.com/lettre/lettre/blob/master/CODE_OF_CONDUCT.md).

 ## License

 This program is distributed under the terms of the MIT license.